Social Phobia, Social Anxiety

 David: One of the questions I received, Dr. Linquist, is: how does one find a good therapist experienced in treating social anxiety?

 Dr. Linquist: Traditional ways are to ask your medical doctor, look in the phone book, and make some calls.
-Now, you can look on the Internet (that's where you'll find me and other professionals.
+Now, you can look on the Internet.

 KayCee: I'm having marital problems, I've had social anxiety all my life, I don't have any really close friends or family, no support system, I'm thinking of leaving my husband but am so scared of being alone, and having no one in my life.
 Do you have any advice for me?
 I come to the anxiety chat room here often, but I just don't think that's enough."